Have you ever seen someone with circular dark

 - Treats excess heat conditions, fever, stress, depression and anxiety

-- Cleans blood and lymph and helps to balance pH levels
+- Cleans blood and lymph helping balance pH levels